-The symptoms for asthma usually vary from person to person.
-Some patients may experience mild symptoms, while in some it may lead to the fatal attack.
+The symptoms of asthma usually vary from person to person.
+Some patients may experience mild symptoms, while in some it may lead to a fatal attack.
 The symptoms can occur gradually or all of a sudden.

 The most common symptoms include:

 Coughing, that can occur anytime during the day but more often in the early morning or nights

 Asthma is caused in response to two types of triggers: allergic and non-allergic.

 Allergic triggers include pollen, mold, dust mites, pet dander, and viral infections (colds, bronchitis).

 Non-allergic triggers include air pollutants, smoke, exercise, cold air, and intense emotions.

 Asthma can be classified into several types depending upon its trigger and also the affected population.
 Some of the most common types of asthma include